Applications for 2024 ReGame-XR are now closed

 We are interested in eager, motivated learners with a wide range of skills and abilities.
 Candidates will be selected based on qualifications and interest in the program.
 Interns will receive a stipend for their engagement in the program.

-- Attend and report during daily team meetings, biweekly stakeholder meetings, Lunch & Learn events, and a final showcase to demonstrate the culmination of their project work.
+- Attend and report work progress during daily team meetings and a final showcase to demonstrate the culmination of their project work.

-- Participate as needed in project testing and quality assurance to ensure that features are working as intended according to the stakeholder specifications and design limitations.
+- Participate in professional development workshops and QA test sessions to ensure that features are working as intended.

 Interns will gain: